thalesdemo/safenet-auth-api/README.md

 🚀 Get Started with Our SafeNet RESTful Authentication Gateway on [Docker Hub](https://hub.docker.com/r/thalesdemo/safenet-auth-api)!

+💻 Install the SafeNet Authentication API using our JAR file!
+Check out the [jar folder](https://github.com/thalesdemo/safenet-auth-api/tree/main/jar) in our repository for step-by-step instructions.

 <h2>Important Notice</h2>

 Thank you for your interest in our demo project!
 It is important to note that the project is currently under active development. <b>As a result, we kindly request that you use the project at your own discretion and assume any potential risks associated with its use</b>.